railsyard/railsyardcms/README.md

 -------
 Tests are written using [Cucumber](http://cukes.info/)

-To launch all the tests symply run
+To launch all the tests symply run 'cucumber' inside the Railsyard directory.

     cucumber
-inside the Railsyard directory.

-To launch a single feature run
+To launch a single feature you must specify the name:

     cucumber --name "Manage pages admin panel and check effects on public side"
-giving the name of the feature.

 Changelog
 ---------